Set up G Suite Password Sync

 The Status value should change to Authorized.

 Note: You can remove the JSON file from the system after you complete the configuration process.
-Remember that the JSON file contains a key that allows access to your Google Apps domain.
+Remember that the JSON file contains a key that allows access to your G Suite domain.

 If you're using 3-legged OAuth: